Curtis Hooks Brogden: Switch to the Republican Party

+Governorship

 During his term as governor, Brogden made a stronger attempt to work with the Democrats who controlled the legislature than his Republican predecessors, and focused on railroad construction and higher education.
 He worked diligently to re-open the University of North Carolina at Chapel Hill, where he had been an appointed trustee from 1869 to 1872.
 Brogden also called for founding a college for blacks.
 While making efforts to lower the state debt, he supported construction of a state penitentiary as a public good.
 During his tenure as governor, the federal government completed the Currituck Beach Lighthouse to light the last remaining dark stretch of coastline along North Carolina's Outer Banks, long known as the Graveyard of the Atlantic in 1875.
 In 1876, Governor Brogden represented North Carolina at the Centennial Exposition in Philadelphia.

 While serving as governor, Brogden was elected in 1876 as a Republican to the United States House of Representatives from North Carolina's 2nd congressional district, which was a predominately black Republican stronghold in the Piedmont area.
-In Congress. he worked to gain internal improvements for his state and reduced internal revenue taxes.
+In Congress.
+He worked to gain internal improvements for his state and reduced internal revenue taxes.
 He also advocated direct presidential elections and pensions for Mexican War veterans.
 His vote with the Democratic majority for the U.S. Army reorganization bill was unpopular with his Republican constituents.

 Brogden served one term and was not re-nominated in 1878, a year of intense rivalry among second district Republicans.
 Amid charges of fraud, the Democrats narrowly elected their nominee, William H. Kitchin.
 Two years later, Brogden tried to regain his seat in Congress.
 After many Republicans disputed the outcome of the turbulent convention, he issued a broadside declaring himself an independent candidate against the convention nominee, Northern immigrant Orlando Hubbs.
 Brogden called for reduction in the tariff and other taxes and accused Hubbs of not representing the interests of the South.
 But his efforts collapsed when Republicans closed ranks in response to the entry of a third Democratic candidate into the race.
 Wayne County was redistricted to the Third Congressional District before Brogden’s next campaign for Congress.
 In 1884, Brogden was nominated, only to be defeated in the general election by Wharton J. Green, a Democrat.